How Real Bugs Taught Chronos More Than Any Dataset

 When Benchmarks Stopped Mattering

-Chronos never did particularly well on static benchmarks like SWE-bench, HumanEval, or CodeContests.
+Chronos never did particularly well on static benchmarks like SWE-bench, HumanEval, or CodeContests in early iterations.
 It was passable.
 But not dominant.
 And that became the point.

 These benchmarks reward precision and completion.
 Chronos had been conditioned on adaptation and recovery.
 Standard tasks expect a correct answer in one pass.
 Real debugging demands evidence, revision, and patience.